How the Best Gardenscapes Players Actually Play

 Before the First Move

 The top player begins by reading the board.
-They identify which objectives are truly difficult, which obstacles are holding the level back, and which areas restrict drops.
-This helps them avoid random moves and form a simple plan: opening space, controlling flow, and creating strong combinations.
+They identify which objectives are actually difficult, which obstacles slow down progress, and which areas restrict drops.
+This allows them to avoid random moves and form a simple plan based on opening space, controlling flow, and preparing strong combinations.

 The Moves Repeated in Every Difficult Level